mtlynch/mtlynch.io/_posts/2019-09-30-hiring-content-writers.md

 ## Part One: Finding Writers

-The first step in hiring a writer is locating the ones who are available for work.
+The first step in hiring writers is locating the ones who are available for work.
 This section outlines all the methods I used to find writers and my results for each.

 [Read more](/hiring-content-writers/1-finding-writers/)